Warren Barguil: 2016

 Barguil finished in 6th position in the Liège–Bastogne–Liège one-day classic.
 In the mid-week leading up to "La Doyenne" he finished in 9th position in La Flèche Wallonne.
 Barguil finished 3rd on Stage 7 of the Tour de Suisse to Sölden, and therefore took the yellow leader's jersey before heading in to the last two stages.
-He lost the lead the following day however, due to his 21st position in the stage eight individual time trial.
+He lost the lead the following day, however, due to his 21st position in the stage eight individual time trial.
 Barguil showed excellent form at the start of the Tour de France, and was 4th overall at his best in the first week.
 However, during the race his form dropped, and he ended up finishing 23rd overall.
 He went to the Olympic Games but abandoned the road race.
 He also abandoned the Vuelta a España on Stage 3.
 His best result at the fall classics was 8th at Il Lombardia.

-2017 season
+2017

 Barguil finished 8th overall at Paris–Nice, and later went on to finish 6th in La Flèche Wallonne during the spring campaign.
 After a crash during the Tour de Romandie, Barguil fractured his pelvis.
 He was ruled out for some weeks before making his comeback at Critérium du Dauphiné where he had no success.
 Barguil took the polka dot jersey after Stage 9 of the Tour de France; he was beaten into second position by a whisker at the stage's finishing line in Chambéry by Rigoberto Urán in a thrilling photo finish.
 He won Stage 13 in a sprint finish from a four-man breakaway in Foix, beating Nairo Quintana, Alberto Contador and Mikel Landa; that was the first Tour de France stage win of his career and made him the first Frenchman to win a Tour de France stage on Bastille Day since David Moncoutié's Stage 12 victory in 2005.
 Barguil also won Stage 18 that finished on the hors catégorie Col d'Izoard after surging clear of lone stage leader Darwin Atapuma – who had been leading the stage solo by 1:45 with 5 km to go – 800 m from the finishing line.
 After his Stage 18 win, Barguil had an insurmountable 89-point lead over second-placed Primož Roglič at the top of the mountains classification.